Heinz Rökker: Defence of the Reich

-On 22/23 March and 24/25 March 1944 he claimed three shot down on each night.
+On 22/23 March and 24/25 March 1944, he claimed three shot down on each night.
 On the first night of these operations he shot down the Handley Page Halifax flown by Richard Atkins from No. 578 Squadron RAF over Steinringsberg near Herborn at 22:35.
 Atkins was the only pilot of the squadron to reach the last mission of his tour.
 This night he was joined by Group captain Nigel Marwood-Elton DFC.
 Another member of the crew was Flight sergeant, Eric Sanderson the tail gunner.
 Sanderson saw Rökker's Ju 88 "slide" underneath his turret and he called to the pilot to take evasive action.
 At one point he told the pilot to bank the bomber so the upper-mid gunner could fire down at the Ju 88 but Sanderson reported the Ju 88 remained below and behind them before firing and hitting the bomb bay and fuel tanks in the wings.
 All eight men parachuted clear and survived the encounter.
 In his combat report, Rökker mentioned Atkins by name (presumably having learned it from intelligence reports).

-On the latter night he shot down the Lancaster II "D-King" flown by Flight Sergeant Jim Newman at 23:20 between Leipzig and Berlin.
-One of the crew, Nicholas Alkemade survived a free fall from a burning parachute.
+On the latter night, he shot down the Lancaster II "D-King" flown by Flight Sergeant Jim Newman at 23:20 between Leipzig and Berlin.
+One of the crew, Nicholas Alkemade survived a free fall of 18,000 feet (5,490m) without a parachute.
 Engineer Edgar Warren, bomb-aimer Charles Hilder, and mid-upper gunner John McDonough were burned to death in the aircraft.
 The three bombers reported destroyed on 22/23 March were recorded south of Aurich at 21:30, and in the vicinity of Koblenz at 22:27 and 22:35.
 The other two on 24/25 March claims were reported over Bernburg at 23:20 and east of Kassel at 23:48 for his 20th victory.
-Over the course of April and May 1944 Rökker achieved another seven victories over western Germany, eastern Belgium and Netherlands included three on the 12 May recorded between 00:23 and 00:49 over Brussels and Zeebrugge.
+Over the course of April and May 1944, Rökker achieved another seven victories over western Germany, eastern Belgium and Netherlands including three on the 12 May recorded between 00:23 and 00:49 over Brussels and Zeebrugge.
 The last appears to have been uncredited.